We Are One (Ole Ola): Music video

 In February 2014, Pitbull, Leitte and Lopez shot the music video for "We Are One (Ole Ola)" with Olodum in Fort Lauderdale, Florida, United States.
 Its concept was to simulate Carnival in its home country Brazil with the Olodum mix of the song being used as the soundtrack.
 It was released on May 16, 2014.
-As of October 2022, the video has received over 848 million views.
+As of November 2025, the video has received over 1 billion views.

 Live performances

 Pitbull, Lopez and Leitte performed "We Are One (Ole Ola)" at the 2014 Billboard Music Awards on May 18, 2014.
 They also performed the song at the 2014 FIFA World Cup opening ceremony on June 12 in Arena Corinthians, São Paulo, prior to the Brazil v.
 Croatia match, preceded by Leitte's solo rendition of Ary Barroso's classic "Aquarela do Brasil".
 However, due to the amount of noise made by dancers and poor quality stadium acoustics, some spectators had difficulty hearing the vocals.

+In 2023, Pitbull, Lopez and Leitte performed "We Are One (Ole Ola)" at the Miss Universe 2023 in El Salvador during the opening number of the contestants with the floral Swimsuits on November 18, 2023 and Miss Earth 2023 for the opening number of the contestants with the Swimsuits on December 22, 2023 in Vietnam performances Bamboo Mañalac (instead Pitbull), Jimenez (instead Lopez) and Anahi (instead Leitte).